EdFallinOnGitHub/Portfolio/README.md

 Hi there, thanks for checking out my portfolio!&nbsp;  Please take a look here and click through to whatever looks interesting.

-I'm always happy to talk about what these projects are about and how they demonstrate my skills, drive, and interests.&nbsp;  I hope you like them!
+I'm always happy to talk about these projects and how they demonstrate my skills, drive, and interests.&nbsp;  I hope you like them!

-> All repositories here are portfolio-facing copies, rather than the originals.
+> All repositories here are portfolio-facing copies.&nbsp;  Their age varies greatly, up to about eight years.

 ## Choose a technology

-I've worked in other mixes of technologies, but these two categories cover the ones I've included here.
+I've worked in other mixes of technologies, but the two categories here cover the ones I've included in this portfolio.

 - NodeJs / Web